IB64/Bandcamp-Tracker/README.md

 This projects implements an ETL pipeline that includes, scraping, data transformation and storage in a cloud-based environment.
 Python libraries such as BeautifulSoup and Pandas are used to extract and process data.
 Furthermore, AWS services, including Lambda and ECS, facilitate the cloud-based infrastructure, ensuring scalability and reliability.

 ## Folders explained
+This project is divided into multiple stages where each stage is roughly divided and placed into a folder.
+These folders are separated as explained below:

 - `pipeline` - This folder contains the code for the pipeline - the process that extracts the data, transforms it and loads it into a database.
 - `report` - This folder contains the code needed to construct a report detailing.
 - `dashboard` - This contains the code needed to create a Streamlit dashboard that analyses the data from the dashboard.
-- `terraform` - This contains the code needed to construct our cloud infrastructure using Terraform.
+- `terraform` - This contains the code needed to construct our cloud infrastructure and host our service on the cloud using Terraform.

+Further explanation of each stage can be found within their respective folder where a README file should explain more details.

 ## Ouputs
-- Pipeline: Scripts to be able to extract information from Bandcamp (through their API and via webscraping), transform it and load it into a database.
+- Pipeline: Scripts to extract information from Bandcamp (through their API and via webscraping), transform it and load it into a database.
 - Dashboard: Visual representation of sales trends and genre popularity over time.
 - Daily Reports: Regularly generated PDF reports summarizing the previous day's sales.

 ## Requirements
 Requirements for the project can be found within each subfolder.
+It is recommended that for each subfolder that you create a **virtual environment** before installing the requirements.

 ## Architecture Diagram
 An overall view of the cloud infrastructure of the project is shown below: